JaxanK/potion/README.md

-# Minor modifications to Potion
+# Minor Modifications to Potion
 Added support for "net7.0-windows" and loaded dlls for windows specific features such as windows forms.

 Works for our system on windows, not tested elsewhere.

 Windows forms is working including NotifyIcon and MessageBox classes.
-Nothing else tested.
+Nothing else tested, but in theory other similar windows desktop classes will work as well.

 # Potion